Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 Category 4 work, helps increase the number of reps a person can do with any given load.

-Both help the intermediate to advanced trainee push through roadblocks.
+Both help the intermediate to advanced trainee push through plateaus.

-It used to be said that rest intervals for hypertrophy should be about 60-120 seconds with 5-12 reps (less rest for higher reps) aimed at hypertrophy — that showed a bigger hormone response, but that hormone response was never actually shown to lead to hypertrophy so it’s been pretty much scrapped at this point.
+It used to be said that rest intervals for hypertrophy should be about 60-120 seconds with 5-12 reps (less rest for higher reps) aimed at hypertrophy — that showed a bigger hormone response, but that hormone response was never actually shown to lead to hypertrophy so it’s been pretty much scrapped at this point by the intelligent trainers out there.

 If workload/ability goes down a lot (some is to be expected) then you probably didn’t rest long enough and should consider more rest.